FeatureProbe/client-sdk-js/README.md

 ### Step 2.
 Create a FeatureProbe instance

-After you install and import the SDK, create a single, shared instance of the FeatureProbe sdk.
+After you install and import the SDK, create a single, shared instance of the FeatureProbe SDK.

 NPM: